High Elevation Monitoring Program

 - Lake and stream physiology: temperature, transparency, and bathymetry

-- Water chemistry: pH, specific conductivity, dissolved oxygen, turbidity, nitrogen/phosphorus
+- Water chemistry: pH, specific conductivity, dissolved oxygen, turbidity, nitrogen, phosphorus, Fluorescent Dissolved Organic Matter (FDOM), Total Algae

 Citizen Science:

-- After creating an iNaturalist account, volunteers join the Living Lakes Canada project: Kokanee Glacier - High Elevation Monitoring.
+- After creating an iNaturalist account, volunteers can join the Living Lakes Canada - High Elevation Monitoring Projects.

-- Volunteers take pictures of any flora and fauna spotted while recreating in the Kokanee Glacier area.
+- Volunteers take pictures of any flora and fauna spotted while recreating within the project areas.
 This will create an inventory of plant and animal species.
 A specific location will be recorded automatically as well as the image.

 - Living Lakes Canada extracts this data and uploads it to the Columbia Basin Water Hub to make it easily accessible.